Unrealised Gains Tax: Super Changes 2025

 The tax is generally paid by your super fund directly to the Australian Tax Office.
 For self-managed super funds, payment is usually made via BPAY or card.
 If your fund records an unrealised loss, it can be used to offset future tax bills.

-The proposal has sparked debate among policymakers, economists, and the public.
-Some experts argue for alternative approaches, while others support the change as a way to make the super system more sustainable.
-The final details may change as the law is debated in parliament.
+The proposal sparked significant debate among policymakers, economists, and the public.
+Some experts argued for alternative approaches, while others supported the change as a way to make the super system more sustainable.
+The law was debated in parliament and ultimately passed with modifications.

 Key Takeaways

-• The tax only affects super balances over $3 million.
+• The tax affects super balances over $3 million.

-• Unrealised gains will be taxed, not just realised profits.
+• Unrealised gains are taxed, not just realised profits.

 • The threshold is not indexed, so more people could be affected over time.